 Keep the airflow in the room as high as you can.
 A stuffy room makes it feel hotter than it is and forces you to use air conditioning.
 This problem is more common in the summer months than in winter.
 Open your doors, windows, or vents.
 Moreover, you can also use ceiling fans to keep the airflow going.

-36. Cover Your Windows
+36. Cover Your Windows to Save Energy

 As a very affordable and accessible option, you can use window films to cover your windows.
 These are best for warmer climates since they block heat but also help save energy in winter by blocking out cold from the outside.
 You can also use thick curtains to help with maintaining the temperature of your room.